robertdfrench/portunusd/README.md

-# Portunus
+# PortunusD
 *The god of doors and ports.*

-`portunus` is an avant-garde application server inspired by OpenBSD's [`relayd`][1] and heirloom UNIX [`inetd`][2].
+`portunusd` is an avant-garde application server inspired by OpenBSD's [`relayd`][1] and heirloom UNIX [`inetd`][2].
 It listens for an incoming network connection, forwarding the incoming data over an [illumos door][3] to the intended application, and returning the response in a similar manner.
-`portunus` maps each connected port to a door on the filesystem provided by the target application.
+`portunusd` maps each connected port to a door on the filesystem provided by the target application.

 ![Startup and Request Handling](etc/diagrams/startup-and-request-handling.png)

-The main goal of `portunus` is to facilitate the scaling of single-threaded applications.
+The main goal of `portunusd` is to facilitate the scaling of single-threaded applications.
 Under the `inetd` model, a new process is created to handle every request.
-By leveraging doors, `portunus` can create a new thread in the application process only when a new highwater mark of concurrency has been reached; otherwise, existing threads will be re-used to handle subsequent requests.
+By leveraging doors, `portunusd` can create a new thread in the application process only when a new highwater mark of concurrency has been reached; otherwise, existing threads will be re-used to handle subsequent requests.